RBC Convention Centre Winnipeg

 The RBC Convention Centre Winnipeg (formerly the Winnipeg Convention Centre) is a major meeting and convention centre located in downtown Winnipeg, Manitoba, Canada.

 It has five levels including indoor parking for 729 vehicles, and three levels of various meeting trade show space totalling 260,000 sqft.
 The main exhibit hall has 131000 sqft of pillar-less space.

-The convention centre is connected to the Winnipeg Walkway system via an above-ground walkway connection crossing St. Mary Avenue and Hargrave Street to Cityplace mall.
-The Walkway system also provides convenient access to the Canada Life Centre, the city's 15,300-seat indoor arena which is home to the Winnipeg Jets.
+The convention centre is connected to the Winnipeg Walkway system via a skywalk connection crossing St. Mary Avenue and Hargrave Street, connecting the venue to the neighbouring Delta hotel, Cityplace, and Canada Life Centre.

 History

 The convention centre was recommended as part of the Metropolitan Corporation of Greater Winnipeg (Metro) Downtown Development Plan of 1969.

 Metro and the Province of Manitoba announced the $35-million Winnipeg Convention Centre on 10 September 1970.
 Always in opposition to metropolitan government, Mayor of Winnipeg Stephen Juba did not attend the announcing press conference.

 Originally named the Winnipeg Convention Centre, the publicly-owned facility was built and opened in 1975.
 The building, designed by Canadian architect Isadore (Issie) Coop, of the Number Ten Architectural Group, was among the first "purpose-built" convention centre of its kind built in Canada.

 Aside from trade shows and conventions, the Convention Centre has also been used as a sports venue and was home to the Winnipeg Cyclone basketball team from 1995 to 2001.

 A $180-million expansion, completed between 2012 and 2015, roughly doubled the size of the facility, adding 131000 sqft of exhibit space and underground parking.
 In July 2013, the facility was rebranded as the RBC Convention Centre Winnipeg after its naming rights were purchased by Royal Bank of Canada.
 By 2017 the annual visitor count to the Winnipeg Convention Centre had increased by about 50,000 to 557,000 which was directly related to the WCC expansion.

 Beginning in January 2021, the facility began operating as a "super site" for COVID-19 vaccinations.